Ding-YF/grid_map_foxy/README.md

           input_layer: input
           output_layer: output
           radius: 0.06 # in m.
-* **`gridMapFilters/MedianFillFilter`**

-    Compute for each _NaN_ cell of a layer the median (of finites) inside a patch with radius.
-    Optionally, apply median calculations for values that are already finite, the patch radius for these points is given by existing_value_radius.
-    Note that the fill computation is only performed if the fill_mask is valid for that point.

-        name: median
-        type: gridMapFilters/MedianFillFilter
-        params:
-          input_layer: input
-          output_layer: output
-          fill_hole_radius: 0.11 # in m.
-          filter_existing_values: false # Default is false.
-If enabled it also does a median computation for existing values.
-          existing_value_radius: 0.2 # in m.
-Note that this option only has an effect if filter_existing_values is set true.
-          fill_mask_layer: fill_mask # A layer that is used to compute which areas to fill.
-If not present in the input it is automatically computed.
-          debug: false # If enabled, the additional debug_infill_mask_layer is published.
-          debug_infill_mask_layer: infill_mask # Layer used to visualize the intermediate, sparse-outlier removed fill mask.
-Only published if debug is enabled.

 * **`gridMapFilters/NormalVectorsFilter`**

     Compute the normal vectors of a layer in a map.